QualInsight/qualinsight-mojo-cobertura/README.md

 ![SonarQube Generic Test Coverage plugin configuration](sonarqube_plugin_configuration.png)

-As you can see on the screenshot, currently the SonarQube Generic Test Coverage plugin cannot take an overall coverage report as input.
-As soon as [SONARCOVRG-14](https://jira.sonarsource.com/browse/SONARCOVRG-14) is fixed (see [pull request](https://github.com/SonarSource/sonar-generic-coverage/pull/5)), you'll be able to configure overall coverage input file as well.

 **Important notes** :

+* In order to be able to import UT, IT and overall coverage data into SonarQube, you need to use SonarQube Generic Test Coverage plugin version 1.2 or above.
+With version 1.1 you'll only be able to import UT and IT coverage data, not overall.
 * When using the SonarQube Generic Test Coverage plugin for SonarQube in order to import Cobertura coverage data, you need to uninstall the [Cobertura Plugin] (http://docs.sonarqube.org/display/PLUG/Cobertura+Plugin) prior to executing an analysis, otherwise you'll encounter collisions (and thus analysis failures) between metrics reported by the two plugins as the same metric cannot be reported twice.
 * For the same reason, when using Cobertura in order to report Coverage metrics, you need to forbid the execution of Jacoco coverage reports or other coverage report tool.